sermant-io/Sermant-website/docs/en/document/plugin/router.md

 ## Operation and Result Verification

-Take the Spring Cloud scenario as an example to demonstrate the use of label routing plug-ins.
+Take the Spring Cloud scenario as an example to demonstrate the use of tag routing plugins.

 ### Preparations